-PRECAUTION - Before anchoring check the depth of water, current, power and nature of the sea bed.
+PRECAUTION - Before anchoring check the depth of water, current nature of the sea bed and of course wind and waves .
+Get a weather report if you plan to stay over night.

 By beaching or drying out the boat beware of rocks and stones, only on sand.